 (S.G.): The CHAINMAIL project was one of those dissections that I spoke about earlier regarding my family and me coming out.
 The film explores the ideas of homosexuality and masculinity in regards to the black male from both personal and more general experiences.
-The importance of the film, for me, was try and start a conversation about why we see black men the way we do and how far they can deviate from those allotted stereo-types if at all.
-The film dealt with layered contradictions; the fact that, though chainmail is armour designed to protect and individual from violence, it also flows and moves like water.
+The importance of the film, for me, tried and start a conversation about why we see black men the way we do and how far they can deviate from those allotted stereotypes if at all.
+The film dealt with layered contradictions; the fact that, though chainmail is armor designed to protect an individual from violence, it also flows and moves like water.
 The same contradictions applied to my performance.
 A young black male in armor surrounded by other black males in armor that starts dancing ballet.
-The violence and the water.
+The violence and water.

 (ANB): Outside of your work with your brother, you’ve also been known to express yourself through fashion going as far as interning with Anna Valentine and being in fashion films for Selfridges.
 Is this a path we’re likely to see you pursue in the long run?

-(S.G.): I see fashion as a freer form of self expression.
+(S.G.): I see fashion as a freer form of self-expression.
 What I choose to wear is entirely my choice and that choice isn’t governed by any institution or establishment that, I feel, have limited my expression as a dancer.
 I feel that there is power in how one chooses to dress.
-It’s also interesting to see how differently I’m treated based of of what I’m wearing.
-Fashion is something I will continue to incorporate into everything I pursue as I feel it has a very valid place in the make up of my identity.
+It’s also interesting to see how differently I’m treated based of what I’m wearing.
+Fashion is something I will continue to incorporate into everything I pursue as I feel it has a very valid place in the makeup of my identity.

 (ANB): As cathartic as it is, dancing requires an intense level of dedication mentally but also physically.
 What is your physical routine like?